iSPIRT/depa-training/scenarios/mnist/README.md

-# COVID predictive modelling
+# Convolution Neural Network using MNIST

-This hypothetical scenario involves three training data providers (TDPs), ICMR, COWIN and a state war room, and a TDC who wishes the train a model using datasets from these TDPs.
-The repository contains sample datasets and a model.
-The model and datasets are for illustrative purposes only; none of these organizations have been involved in contributing to the code or datasets.
+This scenario involves training a CNN using the MNIST dataset.
+It involves one training data provider (TDP), and a TDC who wishes the train a model.

 The end-to-end training pipeline consists of the following phases.